For the latest updates, please see below:

 As the second follow up to our extensive 2021 M&A and VC Report launched in August 2021, below you’ll find our half-yearly update, which primarily considers dealmaking activity in the six months leading to June 2022.

-We will continue to publish our next comprehensive report in 2022, with six-monthly updates such as below.
+We will continue to publish our comprehensive reports yearly with half-yearly updates.
 You’ll find highlights on Merger and Acquisition (M&A), Private Equity (PE) and Venture Capital activity both in Australia and across the globe.

 Australian M&A activity

 Despite the levels of dealmaking activity slowing since the record highs of 2021, market conditions still appear favourable for those in search of opportunities with the aggregate value of transactions having skyrocketed.